marcodelapierre/swarm/README.md

 Swarm is a script designed to simplify submitting a group of commands to the Biowulf cluster.

+It has been forked from the original NIH one, to run at Pawsey Supercomputing Centre.

+The documentation below is yet to be updated for Pawsey.
+Run `swarm` without arguments to get the updated list of available options.

 ## How swarm works

 The swarm script accepts a number of input parameters along with a file containing a list of commands that otherwise would be run on the command line.  swarm parses the commands from this file and writes them to a series of command scripts.
 Then a single batch script is written to execute these command scripts in a slurm job array, using the user's inputs to guide how slurm allocates resources.